-Invisibilia: A Man Discovers The Terrible Emotion Locked In A Word
+Invisibilia: A Man Finds A New Emotion Locked In A Word

 Your Health

-Invisibilia: A Man Discovers The Terrible Emotion Locked In A Word
+Invisibilia: A Man Finds A New Emotion Locked In A Word

 Welcome to Invisbilia Season 3!
 The NPR program and podcast explores the invisible forces that shape human behavior, and we here at Shots are joining in to probe the often tenuous line between perception and reality.
 Here's an excerpt from Episode 1.

-Note: A previous version of this story incorrectly spelled a tribe's name as Ifugal.
-It is Ifugao.